darinz/PSL/03_variable_selection_regularization/README.md

 - **Model Comparison Plots**: AIC/BIC vs model size
 - **Performance Evaluation**: Test MSE comparisons

+> **Note:** Where images previously contained mathematical expressions or text, these have been transcribed into markdown with LaTeX for clarity and accessibility.
+Visuals are now referenced in context to support the expanded explanations.

 ## Getting Started

 1. **Review the theoretical foundations** in the markdown files